azuredevcollege/trainingdays/day4/challenges/06-breakout.md

-# 💎 Breakout 1:  Deploy the sample application with GitHub workflows💎
+# 💎 Breakout 1:  Deploy the sample application with GitHub workflows 💎

 ⏲️ *Est. time to complete: 60 min.* ⏲️